-Heart, and Principal at Catherine McAuley at Westmead.
-Hilary is highly skilled in corporate governance, financial management, strategic thinking, and leadership mentoring, more recently lending her expertise and guidance to number of boards as a non-executive director and Chair, including the University of Notre Dame, Australia and Mary Aikenhead Education Limited.
-Bernadette Wrafter Qualifications Experience Director (Appointed 26 November 2020) BA LLB Grad Dip Teaching MTS Bernadette has worked in native title law in the public sector for over twenty years.
+B. Sc (Hons), PGCE Education, M.Ed, Grad Dip (Theology), GAICD Hilary has an extensive background in education and business.
+A scientist by training, she is a highly respected and experienced educator.
+Hilary was Principal and CEO of one of Australia's leading independent schools, Kincoppal-Rose Bay, School of the Sacred Heart, and Principal at Catherine McAuley at Westmead.
+Hilary is highly skilled in corporate governance, financial management, strategic thinking, and leadership mentoring, more recently lending her expertise and guidance to a number of boards as a non-executive director and Chair, including the University of Notre Dame, Australia and Mary Aikenhead Education Limited.

+Bernadette Wrafter Qualifications Experience Director (Appointed 26 November 2020) BA LLB Grad Dip Teaching MTS

+Bernadette has worked in native title law in the public sector for over twenty years.
 Her focus has been primarily on native title determinations in Queensland.
 During that time Bernadette has developed an understanding and appreciation of First Nations Peoples' very deep connection to the land, their country.
 Bernadette has also worked as a primary school teacher and has just completed her Master of Theological Studies at ACU.
-She is currently engaged on a part time basis doing pastoral care in the aged care sector.
+She is currently engaged in voluntary aged care community work.